-Blog post by Alan Howie, Data Architect at the Registers of Scotland.
-On Tuesday 12 September myself, Cheryl Hunter (product owner for ScotLIS) and Alastair Reid (product owner for data) attended OSMA, a yearly event which brings together all the government organisations that use Ordnance Survey data within the One Scotland Mapping Agreement.
-This year the event was held at Dynamic Earth in Edinburgh.
-There … Continue reading ScotLIS: Sharing our data journey at Ordnance Survey’s OSMA conference
+Blog post by Alan Howie, Data Architect.
+What is OSMA and how are we involved?
+Earlier this month a group of us attended the OSMA summit, a yearly event which brings together all the government organisations that use Ordnance Survey mapping, and addressing data within the One Scotland Mapping Agreement.
+This year’s event was once again held at Dynamic Earth in Edinburgh.
+There was a … Continue reading Discussing data at the 2018 OSMA summit